praful-prakash-goel/Speculative_Decoding_Inference_Engine/README.md

 **Objective:** Increase tokens per second (TPS) by **2x-3x** while guaranteeing mathematically identical output distributions (**lossless quality**) compared to the standard baseline.

+## Scope & Intent

+This project focuses on evaluating inference speedups from speculative decoding under controlled conditions.
+It is not designed to achieve state-of-the-art language modeling performance.

+Models are intentionally trained at moderate scale to:

+- Isolate the inference behaviour
+- Study token acceptance rates and speedup dynamics
+- Benchmark throughput improvements in a reproducible setup

+All experiments use **greedy decoding** (argmax selection) for both the baseline and the speculative engine.
+This ensures:

+- Deterministic behaviour
+- Direct comparability between the baseline and the speculative engine
+- Strict lossless equivalence in output distribution

+The primary objective is systems-level efficiency analysis, not minimizing perplexity or optimizing generative diversity.

 ## Plan of Action & Roadmap

 ### Phase 1: Training the Models